heig-vd-dai-course/heig-vd-dai-course/02.02-practical-work-1-(1-of-5)/01-course-material/PRESENTATION.md

 ### Grading criteria

-Based on grading criteria of 25 criteria and a three-point scale:
+Based on 25 criteria and a three-point scale:

 - **0 point** - The work is missing, off-topic, or shows a very limited understanding of the subject.